cproctor/qualitative-coding/README.md

 Most of the tools available for qualitative coding and subsequent analysis were designed for non-programmers.
 They are GUI-based, proprietary, and don't expose the data in well-structured ways.
+Concepts from computer science, such as trees, sorting, and filtering, could also be applied to qualitative coding analysis if the interface supported it.

 Qualitative Coding, or `qc`, was designed to address these issues.
 The impetus was my own dissertation work.